• Share page

 Importing scenery

 PC Import the glTF file of the scenery (Google Map tiles) into Blender.
-For importing procedures, see the page How to download and install MSFS SDK, Blender, plugin, tools" .
+For importing procedures, see the page How to use glTF-Blender-IO-MSFS to export and import 3D data between Blender and MSFS .

 You can then process and export the meshes for each LOD to transform the scenery.